fastobject/react-social-login/README.md

 React Social Login is an HOC which provides social login through multiple providers.

-**Currently supports Amazon, Facebook, GitHub, Google, Instagram and LinkedIn as providers (more to come!)**
+**Currently supports Amazon, Facebook, GitHub, Google, Instagram, LinkedIn and Vkontakte(without getting email) as providers (more to come!)**

 ##### We aren't using Google+ Api.
 Library will work fine even after Google+ deprecation.